Search Results

 Kirstin Cronn-Mills is a writer and teacher who lives in North Mankato with her family.
 She’s published both fiction and nonfiction for young adult readers.
 Three of her books have been finalists for the Minnesota Book Awards.
 Her novel, Beautiful Music for Ugly Children, won the American Library Association’s Stonewall Book Award in 2014.

-Read More Allen Eskens
+Read More Emilio DeGrazia

 Read More